6.26.23

 Nationally, the average cost of a residential solar system is $25,000 before incentives.

-While that’s still a significant price tag, it’s about half the cost from ten years ago, according to Solar Energy Industries Association.
+While that’s still a significant price tag, it’s about half the cost from 10 years ago, according to Solar Energy Industries Association.
 In Michigan, our costs are a bit lower than the national average; most home solar systems here run between $15,000 – $20,000, Energy Sage reports.

 The overall cost of solar can be lowered even further by tax credits included in the federal Inflation Reduction Act (IRA).
 The amount credited on a homeowner’s income tax return is determined by the cost of the system.
 Here’s how it works: